 5. Align Paragraphs to the Left

 You may be tempted to use justified alignment because that’s what’s used in newspapers and novels and some textbooks, but it’s the wrong choice for office and academic documents.
-While it may look cleaner and more formal due to the straight edges, it kills readability.
+Why is it important to make a document formal?
+Without formality, your document becomes unreadable.

 What you want is left alignment for text.
 This produces jaggedness on the right side of paragraphs, but it keeps letter spacing as intended by whatever typeface you’re using, and that means optimal legibility.
 Otherwise, you may end up with typographic rivers, which are extremely distracting and simply look ugly.

 Paragraphs should have no extra spacing between them, and the first lines of paragraphs should be indented to make each paragraph stand out.
 The only exception is for paragraphs that directly follow a section heading, which can be left unindented because the surrounding context makes it clear that it’s its own paragraph.

 A general rule of thumb is to make the indent size the same as the font size.
 Make sure you use Word’s paragraph styling features to handle the indents rather than using the Tab key!

 It may be okay to place images inside a paragraph and allow the surrounding text to flow around it, and if your organization prefers it that way, then go ahead and do that.
 But generally speaking, it can damage readability, especially in data-driven reports.

 The safest option, particularly for graphs and charts and tables, is to put images in between paragraphs and keep them center aligned.
 That way your images are never vying for attention with the surrounding text.
 It also helps captions to stand out.

 The right choice for line spacing (the whitespace that separates a line of text from the next line of text) really depends on what kind of document you’re writing.